-Analog Devices is a multinational family of companies with over 9,000 employees worldwide.
-Like many multinational companies, Analog Devices maintains an enterprise resource management system that provides immediate electronic communications among locations in different countries.
+Analog Devices is a multinational family of companies with over 15,000 employees worldwide Like many multinational companies, Analog Devices maintains an enterprise resource management system that provides immediate electronic communications among locations in different countries.
 This capability facilitates product development, business planning, compliance with corporate policies, and more efficient administration of human resources and employee benefits programs.

-To fulfill its responsibilities as an employer, Analog Devices maintains several types of individually identifiable information for each employee, as illustrated below:
+To fulfill its responsibilities as an employer, Analog Devices maintains several types of personally identifiable information for each employee, as illustrated below:

-In addition, applicants for jobs at Analog Devices will provide personal information in application forms they submit, whether directly to Analog, or to Taleo Corporation for use on Analog's behalf, as part of the company's global online recruitment system.
+In addition, applicants for jobs at Analog Devices will provide personal information in application forms they submit, whether directly to Analog, or to a third-party recruiting application provider for use on Analog's behalf, as part of the company's global online recruitment system.
 Such information is likely to include details of previous employment and basic information of the type described above.
 In addition, the company or a third party verification agency on its behalf may undertake background checks on job applicants.
 The results of those checks, which may include sensitive data in the form of medical reports and/or criminal records, may also be held by the company as part of the recruitment process.